nimbletents/nimbletents.github.io/_i18n/en/mapathon/mapathon.md

 ## A Note for Top Administrators

-A mapathon can benefit from full institutional support.
+A mapathon can bring substantial positive attention to your office, and help you build many connections around your campus.
+A mapathon, in turn, can benefit from full institutional support and your help.
 If you are a top-administrator, you can use this framework to help you create your own preparedness plan for mapathons suited to your local environment.
 The most important job you can do is to make sure that the top-level communication channels of the university are available to the organizers to help fill the rooms with volunteers.

 Something else you should consider is giving the option to a large number of your staff to participate in the event.
 Not only will this increase the amount of relief data, this is bound to increase morale in your institution.